Dear Abundawnt Readers

 There is more to the specification of the orbit than the altitude.
 One of the other attributes is the orientation of the orbit in space.
 (Imagine an orbit as a ring around Ceres, but that ring can be tipped and tilted in many ways.)
 To provide a view of the entire surface as Ceres rotates underneath it, Dawn needs to be in a polar orbit, flying over the north pole as it travels from the nightside to the dayside, moving south as it passes over the equator, sailing back to the unilluminated side when it reaches the south pole, and then heading north above terrain in the dark of night.
 To accomplish the earlier part of its new approach trajectory, however, Dawn will stay over lower latitudes, very high above the mysterious surface but not far from the equator.
 Therefore, as it races toward RC3, it will orient its ion engine not only to shorten the time to reach that orbital altitude but also to tip the plane of its orbit so that it encircles the poles (and tilts the plane to be at a particular orientation relative to the sun).
 Then, finally, as it gets closer still, it will turn to use that famously efficient glowing beam of xenon ions against Ceres’ gravity, acting as a brake rather than an accelerator.
 By April 23, this first act of a beautiful new celestial ballet will conclude.
 Dawn will be in the originally intended orbit around Ceres, ready for its next act: the intensive observations of RC3 we described in February.

 North is at the top of this figure and the sun is far to the left.
 Ceres orbital motion around the sun carries it straight into the figure.
-The original approach took Dawn over Ceres’ south pole as it spiraled directly into RC3.
+The original approach took Dawn over Ceres' south pole as it spiraled directly into RC3.
 On the new approach, it looks here as if it flies in over the north pole, but that is because of the flat depiction.
-As the previous figure shows, the approach takes Dawn well ahead of Ceres.
-The upper part of the green trajectory is not in the same plane as the original approach and RC3; rather, it is in the background, "behind" the graphic.
-As Dawn flies to the right side of the diagram, it also comes forward to the plane of the figure to align with the targeted RC3.
-As before, the circles, spaced at intervals of one day, indicate the spacecraft’s speed; where they are closer together, the ship travels more slowly.
+As the previous figure shows, the approach takes Dawn well behind Ceres in their progression around the sun.
+The upper part of the green trajectory is not in the same plane as the original approach and RC3; rather, it is in the foreground, "in front of" the graphic.
+As Dawn flies to the right side of the diagram, it also moves back into the plane of the figure to align with the targeted RC3.
+As before, the circles, spaced at intervals of one day, indicate the spacecraft's speed; where they are closer together, the ship travels more slowly.
 (You can think of this perspective as being from the side and the previous figure as showing the view from above, off the top of this graphic.)
 Image credit: NASA/JPL

 Dawn’s route to orbit is no more complex and elegant than what any crackerjack spaceship pilot would execute.
 However, one of the key differences between what our ace will perform and what often happens in science fiction movies is that Dawn’s maneuvers will comply with the laws of physics.
 And if that’s not gratifying enough, perhaps the fact that it’s real makes it even more impressive.
 A spaceship sent from Earth more than seven years ago, propelled by electrically accelerated ions, having already maneuvered extensively in orbit around the giant protoplanet Vesta to reveal its myriad secrets, soon will bank and roll, arc and turn, ascend and descend, and swoop into its planned orbit.